UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

  * user name with SSH key (default)
  * user name with password
  * `oidc-agent <https://github.com/indigo-dc/oidc-agent>`__
+ * OIDC token retrieved from an OIDC server
  * manual specification of the HTTP Authorization header value

 To explicitely specify the remote username, use the ``-u <username>`` option, e.g.